MagnusThome/RejsaCAN-ESP32/README.md

 - IR camera sensor arrays (MLX90xxx or AMG8833) to log tire, brake, drivetrain temperatures over BLE to Racechrono or CAN based loggers (see RejsaRubberTrac)
 - Laser based TOF distance sensor to log suspension travel
 - SPI or I2C based color displays to show CAN bus data like IC intake or oil temps
-- SPI or I2C based color displays to show live telemtric data fetched over BLE from Racechrono
+- SPI or I2C based color displays to show live telemetric data fetched over BLE from Racechrono

+## Functinality

+# Auto shutdown

+When the engine is running and charging the car battery the incoming voltage used to power the board is a little bit higher than when the engine is stopped.
+This can be used to automate starting the board and shutting it down completely, so not to draing the car battery.

+The board reads the incoming power voltage in two ways:

+- Using an ADC in the ESP32 the voltage powering the board can beread and monitored in the code

+- There is a fixed threshold for the incoming power voltage that is used to turn on and also completely shutdown the whole board.
+This is active per default but can be disabled (and slighlty adjusted) by modifying the board.